Effects of Drug and Alcohol Abuse Among High School Students

 Overall, the changes to brain functioning differ by the substance abused.11

 - Heavy drinking can lead to decreased performance on tasks that require attention, spatial skills, memory, and executive functioning.
+Over a lifetime of heavy drinking, this could also lead to more serious issues like wet brain.

 - Using marijuana can affect your attention, memory, and ability to learn.
 These effects can last for days or weeks, even after you stop taking the drug.